awesomerank/awesomerank.github.io/lists/johnjago/awesome-ad-free.md

 > These business have no advertising policies.

+- [Gandi](https://www.gandi.net/) - Domain registrar with a No Bullshit policy.
-[Polyface Farms](http://www.polyfacefarms.com/no-advertising/) - Environmentally-friendly farm that relies on word of mouth to reach customers.
+- [Polyface Farms](http://www.polyfacefarms.com/no-advertising/) - Environmentally-friendly farm that relies on word of mouth to reach customers.

 ### Groups